-- 11.1 On receipt of a dispute application, Lifetime Care may ask the participant if the participant would prefer Lifetime Care to consider the dispute application as a request to make a new assessment of the participant's treatment and care needs. - 11.2 The factors that Lifetime Care will consider include: - a) whether a new assessment would lead to a different outcome, compared with the previous assessment; - b) the information provided in the dispute application was not previously requested or received by Lifetime Care in its earlier assessment of needs; and/or - c) new information is provided that is likely to change Lifetime Care's assessment of the participant's treatment and care needs. - 11.3 A new assessment by Lifetime Care may consider additional information not available to the previous decision maker. - 11.4 Any new assessment is to be conducted in accordance with Part 5 of the Guidelines, as applicable. - 11.5 If the participant does not achieve the outcome sought from the new assessment, the participant can request that the original dispute application be treated as a dispute application in relation to the new assessment.
+- 11.1 On receipt of a dispute application, if one or more factors set out in clause 11.2 below exists, Lifetime Care may ask the participant if the participant would prefer Lifetime Care to consider the dispute application as a request to make a new assessment of the participant's treatment and care needs. - 11.2 The factors that Lifetime Care will consider in deciding whether to ask the participant if they would prefer Lifetime Care to consider the dispute application as a request to make a new assessment of the participant's treatment and care needs, include: - a) Lifetime Care considers it more likely than not that a new assessment would lead to a different outcome, compared with the previous assessment; - b) the information provided in the dispute application was not previously requested or received by Lifetime Care in its earlier assessment of needs; and/or - c) new information is provided that is likely to change Lifetime Care's assessment of the participant's treatment and care needs. - 11.3 A new assessment by Lifetime Care may consider additional information not available to the previous decision maker. - 11.4 Any new assessment is to be conducted in accordance with Part 5 of the Guidelines, as applicable. - 11.5 If the participant does not achieve the outcome sought from the new assessment, the participant can request that the original dispute application be treated as a dispute application in relation to the new assessment.